matryx/nanome-docs/docs/help/hardwarerequirements.md

 Note\*
 We also support the Oculus Rift (CV1), HTC Vive, and the Oculus Quest all-in-one VR headset (in BETA).

-#### The recommended specs for desktop computer:
+#### Recommended specs for desktop computer

-- Intel i7 or Xeon
+Intel i7 or Xeon
+RTX 3050ti, 3060, 3070 or 3080,
-- RTX 1660ti and above GPU, RTX 2060, 2070 or 2080, Quadro RTX 3000, 4000, or 5000, Titan Xp 8GB ram and above
+Quadro RTX 3000, 4000, or 5000, Titan Xp 8GB ram and above
-- 8GB RAM and above
-- 256 GB SSD
+Solid State Drive at least 256 GB
-- Windows 10 Operating System
+Windows 10 Operating System

-#### The recommended specs for laptop:
+#### Minimum recommended specs for a laptop

-- Intel i7
+Intel i7
-- RTX 1660ti and above GPU
+RTX 3050ti and above GPU
-- 8GB RAM and above
+8GB ram and above
-- 256 GB SSD
-- Windows 10 Operating System
+Solid State Drive at least 256 GB Windows 10 Operating System

 #### Examples of light weight VR ready laptops:

-- MSI Stealth 15M with GTX 3060
+MSI GS66 Stealth with RTX 3060
+MSI GS66 Stealth with RTX 3070
-- MSI Stealth 17M with GTX 3060
+MSI GS66 Stealth with RTX 3080

-#### The recommended specs for Nanome's private multi-user server (Enterprise Only):
+#### The recommended specs for a private and secure collaboration server:

-- 1 quad core CPU (e.g., Intel Xeon 3440, E3-1230 etc.) 4 GB RAM
+1 quad core CPU (e.g., Intel Xeon 3440, E3-1230 etc.) 4 GB RAM
-- 1 Gbps NIC / uplink port speed
+1 GBps NIC / uplink port speed
-- Windows Server 2012 and above
+Windows Server 2012 and above